DEB237/alx_python/README.md

 # alx_python
-This repo is for learning python atALX
+This repo is for learning python at ALX